Farexia54/foundryvtt-Beacon/README.md

 https://github.com/Eranziel/foundryvtt-lancer/wiki/Development-Setup

 ## Legal
 "Beacon for FoundryVTT" is not an official Beacon product; it is a third party work, and is not affiliated with Pirate Gonzalez Games.
-"Lancer for FoundryVTT" is published via the Beacon Third Party License.
+"Beacon for FoundryVTT" is published via the Beacon Third Party License.

 Beacon is copyrighted by Pirate Gonzalez Games.